Crepe Stuffed New York Cheesecake

 Make the crust: To create a crust, I place two crepes at the bottom of the pan and three on the side and pour half of the cheesecake filling onto them.

 Fill the crepes: Afterward, I place a crepe on a hard surface and scoop ¼ of the ricotta mixture a few inches from the side facing me.
-I spread it over half the crepe, roll it into a tube, and carefully put it into the pan on top of the cheesecake filling.
+I spread it over half the crepe, rolled it into a tube, and carefully put it into the pan on top of the cheesecake filling.
 Repeat with the other three crepes.
 Then, I top them with the remaining cheesecake filling.

-Melt and chill: I bring a pot half filled with water to boil and place a heat-resistant bowl on top.
+Melt and chill: I bring a pot half-filled with water to a boil and place a heat-resistant bowl on top.
 I put chocolate and coconut oil inside the bowl and let it melt, stirring a few times.
 After removing it from the heat, I let it cool for a minute before pouring it onto the cake.
 I level it with a spoon or spatula, top it with raspberries, and chill for five hours or overnight.

 Decorate and serve: I sift powdered sugar on top and remove the springform pan before serving the cake.